mattroseman/mroseman95.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a software engineer, recently graduated form Case Western Reserve University, and looking for a full time job.
+<p>I am a Freelance Software Engineer, recently graduated form Case Western Reserve University.
 </p>

 <p>I created this website to showcase my work, and to create a blog to help me learn new topics.
 I will be writting